outspeed-ai/outspeed-examples/react-webpack-example/README.md

 This project is a simple setup for a React application using Webpack and Babel.
 It demonstrates how to connect to Outspeed WebRTC or WebSocket backend.
 Follow the steps below to install dependencies and run the app.

+# ⚠️ Warning

+This application is only compatible with Google Chrome and Safari browsers.
+Other browsers may not fully support all features or may cause unexpected issues.

 ## Installation

 1. **Clone the repository**: